 Jeremy and his wife Carrie are the parents of 6 children, most of which were acquaintances with Burk.
 He works for ConocoPhillips Information Technology department as an Analytics and Data Architecture Consultant.
 He is an Eagle Scout and has served in various service oriented capacities such as a youth coach in various sports and especially loves coaching basketball and football.
 He has been a leader in Cub Scouts, Boy Scouts and has served in various leadership capacities within his church.
 He and his family have greatly enjoyed the quality of life they have found in Bartlesville since 2012.

 Randy was born and raised in Bartlesville.
 He grew up playing any sport he could get his hands on along with being involved in Boys Scouts – achieving the rank of Eagle Scout.
 Randy graduated from Bartlesville High School in 1996.
 He then left to serve a 2-year mission for The Church of Jesus Christ of Latter Day Saints in the Philippines where he learned to speak the Tagalog language fluently.
 Randy graduated from Oklahoma Wesleyan University in 2001 with a degree in Business Administration.
-He has worked at ConocoPhillips for more than 11 years where he currently leads the Citrix team in the IT department.
+He has worked at ConocoPhillips for more than 13 years where he currenlty resides in the Katy, TX area with his family.